MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/05-extract-custom-entities.md

 1. Wait for deployment to complete, and then go to the deployed resource.
 1. View the **Keys and Endpoint** page.
 You will need the information on this page later in the exercise.

+## Roles for your user
+> **NOTE**: If you skip this step, you'll have a 403 error when trying to connect to your custom project.
+It's important that your current user has this role to access storage account blob data, even if you're the owner of the storage account.**

+1. Go to your storage account page in the Azure portal.
+2. Select **Access Control (IAM)** in the left navigation menu.
+3. Select **Add** to Add Role Assignments, and choose the **Storage Blob Data Contributor** role on the storage account.
+4. Within **Assign access to**, select **User, group, or service principal**.
+5. Select **Select members**.
+6. Select your User.
+You can search for user names in the **Select** field.

 ## Upload sample ads

 After you've created the Azure AI Language Service and storage account, you'll need to upload example ads to train your model later.